salvatoredeluca/RLhomework4/README.md

 ```

-To execute the corrects waypoint go to the config folder of the rl_fra2mo_description package and change the strategy in "aruco" then run the command to make the robot move sufficiently close to the Aruco to execute the detection running the command
+Then run the command to make the robot move sufficiently close to the Aruco to execute the detection running the command

 ```bash
 ros2 run rl_fra2mo_description aruco_goal.py